Close Menu

 No, there is not.
 You can get a ticket for speeding even if you are driving under the speed limit if conditions make that speed dangerous.
 (Driving too fast for conditions.)
 Normally, it is true that police and highway patrolmen will have their own idea of at what threshold to start writing tickets, be it 5, 10, or 15 miles an hour over the posted speed limit, but there is no legal requirement for that.
 One mile an hour over a speed limit is technically speeding.

-Question for students (and subscribers): Tell us which laws you think many people misunderstand in the comments section below this article.
+Question for students (and subscribers) to ponder: Which laws do you think many people misunderstand?

 If you liked this article and would like to receive notification of new articles, please feel welcome to subscribe to History and Headlines by liking us on Facebook and becoming one of our patrons!